Sunday Read: Can Wines Be Works of Art?

 That is being interpreted to mean pretty much anything that the “artist” claims to be art is considered art. :) They’ve given up on a legal definition.
 I don’t blame them…:)

-6. zelda sydney says:
+6. zelda sydney's avatar zelda sydney says:

 Hi Oliver,